m-creations/docker/README.md

-# Infficial tiny Jenkins image
+# Inofficial tiny Jenkins image

 The Jenkins Continuous Integration and Delivery server based on an OpenWRT image with small footprint and (in contrast to the Alpine